Items tagged “spine”

 Brachial plexus root subdivisions (mnemonic)

-Mnemonics for brachial plexus root subdivisions include: Red Tits Don't Come Back Robbie T Drinks Cold Beer Rugby Teams Drink Cold Beers or Rad Techs Drink Cold Beer Read That Damn Cadaver Book Really Tired, Don't Care Now (nerve instead of branch) Where the first letter of each word rep...
+Mnemonics for brachial plexus root subdivisions include: Red Tits Don't Come Back Robbie T Drinks Cold Beer Rugby Teams Drink Cold Beers or Rad Techs Drink Cold Beer Reach To Drink Cold Beer Read That Damn Cadaver Book Really Tired, Don't Care Now (nerve instead of branch) Where the fir...

 Schmorl nodes, also referred as intravertebral disc herniations, refer to protrusions of the cartilage of the intervertebral disc through the vertebral body endplate and into the adjacent vertebra.
 The protrusions may contact the marrow of the vertebra, leading to inflammation.
 Clinical present...

 Scoliosis is defined as an abnormal lateral curvature of the spine.
 It is quite common in young individuals and is often idiopathic and asymptomatic.
 In some cases, however, it is the result of underlying structural or neurological abnormalities.
 By definition, a scoliosis is any lateral spina...

 Spinal fractures are usually the result of significant trauma to a normally formed skeleton, or the result of trauma to a weakened spinal column.
 Examples include: Jefferson fracture: ring fracture of C1 hangman fracture: bilateral pedicle or pars fracture of C2 dens fracture flexion teardro...